AS-BOX: Additional Sampling Method for Weighted Sum Problems with Box Constraints: Preliminaries

 We apply an additional sampling technique to guide the sample size increase.
 Additional sampling is used to overcome bias that comes from the dependency of the candidate iterate $\bar{x}_k=x_k+t_k p_k $ on the sample $\N_k$.
 Moreover, it can be viewed as a check on the similarity of the local cost functions - if they are heterogeneous, then it is probably beneficial to increase the sample size since the mini-batch estimate is not good enough representative of the objective function.
 For more details one can see \cite{ipas} and the references therein.
 We form an additional sampling function similarly to $f_{\N_k}$, but with a much smaller sample in general.
 Namely, we have

 where $D_k:=| \D_k|$, $\D_k=\{l^k_1,...,l^k_{D_k}\}$, and each $l^k_j \in \D_k$ takes the value $s \in \N:=\{1,...,N\}$ with probability $w_s$, i.e.,

-Although $D_k$ may be of arbitrary size, it is assumed that it is significantly smaller than $N_k$, and the common choice is $D_k=1$ for all $k$.
+Although $D_k$ may be arbitrary, it is assumed that it is significantly smaller than $N_k$, and the common choice is $D_k=1$ for all $k$.
 The additional sampling rule within this paper is adapted to box constraints.
-It is modified in such way to take into account the structure of the projection operator \eqref{pibox}.
-A part of the additional sampling rule is also used to guide the acceptance of the candidate point.
+The additional sampling rule is also used to guide the acceptance of the candidate point.
 We will elaborate this in more detail in the next section.
 Finally, we emphasize that the additional sampling rule is constructed to determine if the sample size increase is needed, but allows an arbitrary increase.

 For simplicity, we start our analysis by observing non-negativity constraints, and later on we extend it to general box constraints by introducing some simple modifications within the algorithm and the convergence analysis.